 If you always pay your card in full each month or opt for the debit card then one disadvantage in the REDcard deal is privacy.
 If you are a stickler for privacy then the REDcard credit and debit cards are not for you.
 When you sign the agreement you agree to let Target collect your information and use it to advertise to you.
 The agreement also allows your information to be shared with affiliates of Target as well as anyone they want to sell it to.
 Now this isn’t as bad as it sounds, They aren’t sharing your personal information (credit report, etc.), but they do share your buying history so that you receive targeted offers from advertisers.

 Like all store credit cards the you are probably going to get pretty low credit limits on the REDcard.
 If you do not have a lot of credit then you could hurt your credit-utilization ratio which has a direct affect on your credit score.

 How to Use the REDcard to Save Money

 The REDcards, in and of themselves, are only just a bit of savings compared to what you can get through other Target shopping strategies.
 What makes the card important to saving money is that it stacks with any other of the deals you can get.
 Whether it is a coupon, sale item or clearance you can use the card to save an extra 5%.

-The person who will benefit most from this Target RED card review is someone who frequently shops at Target already.
+The person who will benefit most from the Target RED card is someone who frequently shops at Target already.
 If you only shop Target every once in a while then it is not really worth the hassle and if you are someone who tends to overspend or carry a balance then I recommend you stay away from the credit card version.